lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Updated Internet Threat Model Considerations {#internet-threat}

-Since {{RFC3552}} was published there has been an increased realization that it is often also necessary to protect against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of users {{I-D.arkko-arch-internet-threat-model-guidance}}. {{RFC7624}} describes an updated threat model for Internet confidentiality, see {{sec-prop}}. {{I-D.arkko-arch-internet-threat-model-guidance}} further expands the threat model.
+Since the publication of {{RFC3552}} there has been an increased awareness of the need to protect against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of users {{I-D.arkko-arch-internet-threat-model-guidance}}. {{RFC7624}} describes an updated threat model for Internet confidentiality, see {{sec-prop}}. {{I-D.arkko-arch-internet-threat-model-guidance}} further expands the threat model.
 Implementations and users SHOULD consider these threat models.
-In particular, data sent protected to the other endpoint such as ID_CRED and EAD can be used for tracking, see Section 2.7 of {{I-D.arkko-arch-internet-threat-model-guidance}}.
+In particular, even data sent protected to the other endpoint such as ID_CRED and EAD can be used for tracking, see Section 2.7 of {{I-D.arkko-arch-internet-threat-model-guidance}}.

 ## Denial-of-Service {#dos}